manuvarkey/GElectrical/README.md

 # GElectrical

 GElectrical is a graphical frontend to pandapower for power supply simulation and analysis with emphasis on electrical distribution and utilisation networks.

-Program is in early development with following features currently implemented/ in active developmnet.
+Following features are currently implemented.

 * Schematic capture.
 * Pandapower network generation from schematic.